giorgiogross/ping-action/README.md

 # Send notifications from your GitHub workflows

-Use this GitHub action to inform yourself or your team about activity in your repository.
+Use this GitHub action to inform yourself or your team about activity in your repository through the Ping VSCode extension.
 Think of use cases like:

 - sending your team a notification when an issue is labelled `critical`
 - sending devops a notification when a deployment fails